Skip to main content

 Also, in this case, the guest updated the review: he was excited to receive a response to his criticism and gave one star more.
 This example shows that a professionally written management response can turn bad experiences into good ones.
 The guest’s impression of the restaurant changed and he even would like to come back.

 Of course, the goal of a restaurant should be to provide outstanding customer experiences on a daily basis.
-But mistakes happen sometimes, and it’s important to deal with guest feedback smartly.
+But mistakes happen sometimes, and it’s important to handle guest feedback smartly.

 More about review management with gominga